maksymbrl/solar-limb/README.md

 ## Theory

 > Here, I briefly state main concepts and equations used.
-For more complete description please refer to the [link]
+For more complete description please refer to the https://www.overleaf.com/read/ywczhyybtfgs

 In general, to solve radiative trasfer equation